JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 The `@MatchAnnotation` accepts two parameters: a list of `Type` for finders; a list of `MatchWidget` for matchers.

 #### Finders
-For a widget named `TrafficLightLampWidget` pass the type of the widget to the finders param of `@Match` annotation to generate a finder counterpart .
+For a widget named `TrafficLightLampWidget` pass the type of the widget to the finders param of the `@Match` annotation to generate a finder counterpart.

 ```dart
 @Match(finders: [TrafficLightLampWidget])
 ```
-> You can pass any number of widget type to the `finders` param to generate a finder counterpart.
+> You can pass any number of widget types to the `finders` param to generate a finder counterpart.

 #### Matcher
 Pass a list of `MatchWidget` to the `matchers` param. `MatchWidgets` accepts three params.